mokchend/mysfpal-builds/README.md

 # MySFPal Application Builds
 This app is a proof-of-concept more than anything else.

+__Disclaimer__:
-__Disclaimer__: This app is develop solely based on my own needs :-)
+This app is develop solely based on my own requirements :-) I wanted to keep and maintain my full stack development skills while exploring new technologies & horizons.

 # Introduction
 MySFPal is your toolbox to interact with multiple Salesforce instance from a single application.
-As a Salesforce Admin user, I have often use different tools & plugins to connect and interact with all my customer instance (from development, integration,acceptance & production sandbox).
+As a Salesforce Admin user, I have often use different tools & plugins to connect and interact with all my Salesforce instance (from development, integration,acceptance & production sandbox).

 ## Why ?
 I wanted a tool to easily repeat the same task over differents sandbox in a simple and easy way without the hassle to provide credentials or remember the multitude parameters to provide to the SFDX command line.

 ## How ?
 A cross platform Multi Page Application to integract with your multiple Salesforce instance.